-- Whether the predecessor auditor communicates in a timely and adequate manner in order to provide the prospective incoming auditor with useful information that can be used when the successor auditor makes a judgment as to whether the audit engagement should be accepted and when the successor auditor conducts an audit. - Whether the predecessor auditor responds honestly and clearly to inquiries made by the successor auditor.
-Especially in the case where the predecessor auditor is aware of information or circumstances concerning significant material misstatements in the financial statements that affected or could affect the auditor's opinion, whether the predecessor auditor provides such information to the successor auditor; - Whether the prospective incoming auditor makes inquiries required under the audit standards to the predecessor auditor, including the reason for the replacement of the audit firm, and the status of measures against fraud risks, to determine whether or not to accept the engagement; - Whether the incoming auditor and the predecessor auditor respectively create and store detailed records of the processes performed for the handover of the engagement; - Whether the audit firm confirms that the handover is properly conducted, by having the engagement team report the status of the communication to an appropriate department or a person who does not belong to the engagement team.
+Whether the predecessor auditor communicates in a timely and adequate manner in order to provide the prospective auditor with useful information that can be used when the prospective auditor makes a judgment as to whether the audit engagement should be accepted and when the successor auditor conducts an audit.

+Whether the predecessor auditor responds honestly and clearly to inquiries made by the prospective auditor.
+Especially in the case where the predecessor auditor is aware of information or circumstances concerning significant material misstatements in the financial statements that affected or could affect the auditor's opinion, whether the predecessor auditor provides such information to the successor auditor;

+- Whether the prospective auditor makes inquiries required under the audit standards to the predecessor auditor, including the reason for the replacement of the audit firm, and the status of measures against fraud risks, to determine whether or not to accept the engagement; - Whether the prospective auditor and the predecessor auditor respectively create and store detailed records of the processes performed for the handover of the engagement; - Whether the audit firm confirms that the handover is properly conducted, by having the engagement team report the status of the communication to an appropriate department or a person who does not belong to the engagement team; and - Whether in cases where the conclusion of audit contract has been canceled or an existing contract has been terminated in response to illegal conduct, the predecessor auditor, pursuant to a request from the prospective auditor, provides the prospective auditor with all facts and information concerning confirmed and suspected illegal conduct that the predecessor auditor deems that the prospective auditor needs to know prior to determining whether an audit contract can be concluded.

 As shown in the case examples below, deficiencies were observed in some audit firms regarding communication with the predecessor auditor, including failure to make appropriate inquiries.
 Causes of the deficiencies include: the partner who would take charge of the engagement prioritized quick acceptance and quick commencement of the audit engagement rather than performing careful risk assessment, solving any identified problems or performing procedures required by the audit firm in an adequate and timely fashion.

-The predecessor auditor needs to understand that it is essential to provide information relating to the audit risks of the audited company, etc., obtained in the course of performing audit engagements to the successor auditor in a sufficient and accurate matter.
+The predecessor auditor needs to understand that it is essential to provide information relating to the audit risks of the audited company, etc., obtained in the course of performing audit engagements to the prospective auditor in a sufficient and accurate matter.

-In addition, the successor auditor needs to establish a system in which the information relating to audit risks of the audited company, etc., obtained from the predecessor auditor in the process of communications between auditors, etc., which should be properly documented and fully used in the audit.
+In addition, the prospective auditor needs to establish a system in which the information relating to audit risks of the audited company, etc., obtained from the predecessor auditor in the process of communications between auditors, etc., which should be properly documented and fully used in the audit.

-Similarly, when an engagement is handed over within the same audit firm, information related to audit risks should be fully and clearly communicated from the predecessor engagement team to the successor engagement team.
+Similarly, when an engagement is handed over within the same audit firm, information related to audit risks needs to be properly conveyed.
+In particular, important audit-related matters such as fraud risk, should be fully and clearly communicated from the predecessor engagement team to the successor engagement team.